-A Father And Daughter, Drowned At The Border, Put Attention On Immigration
+A Father And Daughter Who Drowned At The Border Put Attention On Immigration

 In the most recent fiscal year, there were 283 deaths across the U.S. southern border — with nearly 100 of those deaths reported in the Rio Grande Valley, according to the Border Patrol.

-Migrants who want to enter the U.S. at legal border crossings often face long waits due to the U.S. Customs and Border Protection policy of "metering," which is meant to manage the flow of migrants by blocking entry if no space is available in the CBP's processing facilities.
+Migrants who want to enter the U.S. at legal border crossings often face long waits due to the U.S. Customs and Border Protection policy of "metering," which is meant to manage the flow of migrants by blocking entry if no space is available in CBP's processing facilities.

 The U.S. agency says the practice of metering targets health and safety hazards.
 But in a report on the policy that came out last fall, Homeland Security's inspector general said, "While the stated intentions behind metering may be reasonable, the practice may have unintended consequences."

-Note: Editor's note: This story contains images that some readers may find disturbing.